-As you can see, we drink coffee a lot of different ways around here.
-We buy pre-ground and whole beans.
-We make big carafes for the whole day or when we have company, and little French press pots when Nate and I have time together before the kids get up.
+We drink a lot of coffee.
+Pre-ground, whole beans and K cups.
+I've been on a mission to learn how to make black coffee that tastes GOOD.
+And I've done it!
+We make coffee a ton of ways: big carafes for the whole day or when we have company, and little French press pots when Nate and I have time together before the kids get up.

 “Oh, yes,” she explained.
 “I've been drinking that coffee for years.”

-I picked her brain a little more to get the lowdown on brewing a good cup.
+I picked her brain a little more to get the lowdown on how to make black coffee.
 Here are the biggest tips I picked up.

 How to Make Black Coffee